denniskuijs/openremote/docs/Markdown/reading_guide.md

 - `Midterm review - Student`
   I also filled in the review form myself, it can be found in this document.

-## 6.7.
-Professional standard
 - `Logbook`
   Every week on Friday, I have written a summary of the tasks I've completed in that week.
 In this section you can find all the summaries.

-- `FeedPulse`
-  An export of my FeedPulse can be found here.

-- `GitHub Projects/Sprint Board`
-  An overview of the `GitHub` projects/sprint board is visible in this section.

-- `Midterm Presentation - OpenRemote`
-  This is the PowerPoint presentation I've used for the midterm meetup on April 27

-- `User stories (GitHub)`
-  In this assignment you can find links to the different `GitHub` issues I created for this assignment.
-All the issues are written as user stories with OpenRemote issue template.

-- `User Stories (Pictures)`
-  In this assignment you can find pictures from the GitHub issues I created for this assignment.
-All the issues are written as user stories with OpenRemote issue template.